jhpyle/docassemble/_docs/documents.md

 ### <a name="particfields"></a>Passing values only for particular fields

-By default, all of the variables in your interview will be available in the .docx template.
-If you do not want this, perhaps because your .docx template uses a different variable naming convention, you can use the `fields` directive to indicate a mapping between the fields in the .docx template and the values that you want to be filled in.
+By default, all of the variables in your interview will be available in the DOCX template.
+If you do not want this, perhaps because your DOCX template uses a different variable naming convention, you can use the `fields` specifier to indicate a mapping between the fields in the DOCX template and the values that you want to be filled in.
 This operates much like the [PDF fill-in fields](#pdf template file) feature.